TheCloudTheory/arm-estimator/README.md

 ```
 arm-estimator <template-path>.json <subscription-id> <resource-group> --parameters <path-to-your-parameters-file>.json
 ```
 Both ARM Templates and Bicep use parameters defined as JSON files.
-ARM Cost Estimator expects parameters file to be passed without changes, even though Azure What If API expects sending parameters with slightly different schema than parameters file itself.
+ACE expects parameters file to be passed without changes, even though Azure What If API expects sending parameters with slightly different schema than parameters file itself.

-When using ARM Cost Estimator, you parameters file should look like this:
+When using ACE, you parameters file should look like this:
 ```
 {
   "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentParameters.json#",